RNag/aws-teams-logger/README.md

 This package officially supports **Python 3.7** or higher.

+## Screenshots

+Check out the [docs/images](https://github.com/RNag/aws-teams-logger/tree/main/docs/images) folder for screenshots of sample email messages as they show up in MS Teams and Outlook.

 ## About

 This library decorates (overrides) the base logger methods in the `logging` module to also